laurent85v/archuseriso/readme.md

 Documentation
 --------------
 Currently Archuseriso has no specific documentation.
-You can refer to Archiso's documentation.
+You can refer to the Archiso documentation.

 Files of interest:

 * profiles/&lt;profile name&gt;/packages.x86_64: list of packages to install
-* profiles/&lt;profile name&gt;/profiledef.sh: profile settings
+* profiles/&lt;profile name&gt;/profiledef.sh: profile configuration

 Known issues
 ------------